Pierre-Louis Couperin

 Pierre-Louis Couperin (14 March 1755 – 10 October 1789) was a French organist and composer, a member of the famous Couperin dynasty of composer-organists.

 Life

 Like his brother Gervais-François, Pierre-Louis Couperin studied with his father Armand-Louis Couperin.
-On 19 April 1773, the board of Saint-Gervais-Saint-Protais appointed him as successor of his father.
-Pierre-Louis Couperin occupied the traditional family positions: he was an organist at Notre-Dame de Paris, where his brother succeeded him, but also at Saint-Gervais, Saint-Jean-en-Grève, the Carmes-Billettes and the Chapelle royale.
+On 19 April 1773, the board of Saint-Gervais-Saint-Protais appointed him as successor to his father.
+Pierre-Louis Couperin occupied the traditional positions held by his family: he was an organist at Notre-Dame de Paris, where his brother succeeded him, but also at Saint-Gervais, Saint-Jean-en-Grève, the Carmes-Billettes and the Chapelle royale.

 Pierre-Louis Couperin died shortly after his father and was buried with him in the Saint-Gervais church in the chapel de la Providence.